 Usual mechanism of injury

-- They most often result from high-energy trauma such a motor vehicle accidents, high-impact falls from a height on to an outstretched hand with rotation/wrist deviation, or industrial-related accidents.
+- They most often result from high-energy trauma such as motor vehicle accidents, high-impact falls from a height on to an outstretched hand with rotation/wrist deviation, or industrial-related accidents.

-- Patient may just have diffuse wrist pain and diffuse tenderness to palpation.
+- The patient may just have diffuse wrist pain and diffuse tenderness to palpation.
 There may be associated swelling.